 In the aftermath of Cyclone Debbie, numerous Council facilities and assets are in need of repairs or improvements to continue providing a great service for our community.

-Funding received from a range of sources including Council, NDRRA and insurance providers will generate a wide range of infrastructure projects to rebuild the Whitsunday region.
+Funding received from a range of sources including Council, insurance providers and jointly funded Natural Disaster Relief and Recovery Arrangements (NDRRA) under the Commonwealth and Queensland Governments, will generate a wide range of infrastructure projects to rebuild the Whitsunday region.

 This page will be regularly updated with new information, so make sure you keep checking back here to find out the latest on the following projects.